Starting a Coworking Space Isn’t Always About Profit

 Some coworking spaces have coffee shops at their storefronts to help offset the operational costs.
 What the collaborative has found is that we need an investor to continue operating the space due to lack of activity.

 Inactivity is the biggest challenge to operating a coworking space.
 There’s overhead because you’re renting the space.
 So if, as the owner, you aren’t generating enough usage, it may not sustain itself.

 As such, you may want to secure funding or a partnership that will allow you to sell goods to cover the operating costs and possibly even turn a profit.
 Sprowl’s vision was for Shift to develop as a multipurpose, collaborative space with coworking and studio areas and a full-service coffee shop.

 Different times of year can bring different patrons, so you want to be around for at least the first year to see how well you do during each season.
-In 2016, Deskmag conducted a Global Coworking Survey and found that the average gestation period for a coworking space in the U.S. lasts 8.5 months.
+In 2018, Deskmag conducted a Global Coworking Survey and found that the average gestation period for a coworking space in the U.S. lasts a little more than seven months.
 So anyone looking to start one needs to be patient.
 It should also be noted that two out of three coworking spaces start to promote themselves at least a few months before they open.
 And one out of four of them doesn’t turn a profit, according to the same survey.

 Is Starting a Coworking Space Worth It?

 For us, Shift is a place for learning, collaboration, networking, and finding new passions.
 Although the coffee shop isn’t the partnership that the current Shift collaborative has chosen, the business model that Sprowl created has worked.
 Still, building the business has been a labor of love.
 As one collaborative member stated, “We don’t plan to make any money off of this.
 We just want to keep it open for our own personal use.”

 That may not appeal to a thorough businessman, but sometimes a business is not entirely about making money — it’s also about creating something new and enjoying ourselves while doing it.